 Teaching and Pathway

 Cain lacks the attribute of self-inspection, which is critical to the Path of the Way.
 Jesus refers to looking at oneself when mentioning ‘the board in the eye’.
 For if the kingdom of God is within, Cain never seeks that kingdom.
-He cannot look at himself and as we shall see, neither will he allow the spirit to reflect upon him.
+He cannot look at himself, and as we shall see, neither will he allow the spirit to reflect upon him.

 Cain’s conscience is seared, and Cain continues to pursue himself.
 Cain appears to seek the most benefit for what he considers the least amount of work, as he will demonstrate with his offering.
 In a fashion, he determines his best advantage by being sly and calculating, portrayed as wholly unrighteous, instead of maintaining a more noble pursuit and pathway.

 In Jesus’ time, the attempt to heal this schism had fostered a misguided legalism, essentially following the law ever more minutely.
-Soon the voice of the prophets disappeared.*
+Soon, the voice of the prophets disappeared.*

-*Ezra: priest, and scribe (450 BC) initiated the Second Temple.
+*Ezra, priest and scribe (450 BC), initiated the Second Temple.
 Legalism increased until the arrival of Jesus.

 Both Judaic and Christian teachings provide a vision of oneness with God, which might be thought of as the final healing of the schism.
 Jesus reflects this message of healing the schism in Matt.
 5.48, “Be ye therefore perfect (whole),” which means assuming the better righteousness.* Jesus’ statement also effectively establishes that animal sacrifice is no longer the way to righteousness or At-One-Ment (Atonement).
 It is the self that must be given over.
 This becomes a strong and final turn in the history of Judaism.

-*”Perfection for Matthew means the better righteousness… the total and unreserved obedience to the whole person,” (see, Mt.
+*”Perfection for Matthew means the better righteousness… the total and unreserved obedience to the whole person” (see, Mt.
 5.20).
 Harper’s Bible Commentary.
 Ed.
 James L. Mays.
 San Francisco: Harper and Row, 1988.
 Print.

-The Way is a pathway of wholeness with God, and for a Christian wholeness with Christ, wholeness best exemplified by Jesus himself.
-Jesus demonstrates completeness, oneness, or wholeness with God and his walk with God.
-Inner healing based on love and forgiveness, often mentioned by Jesus, is a powerful principle and is powerful in action and capable of changing lives.
-Cain has no interest in this pathway of transformation.
+Ossaean Essenes did not sacrifice but remained bound by strict codes.
+Scribes and Pharisees are often mentioned together in scripture.
+As a Nazarene, Jesus goes directly to the man himself, not an outward act such as Pharisaic or Sadducean sacrifice, nor the current over-brooding pathway of following legal rules to gain righteousness.
+The Way is a pathway of wholeness with God, and for a Christian wholeness with Christ, a wholeness best exemplified by Jesus himself.
+Jesus demonstrates completeness, oneness, or wholeness with God and in his walk with God.
+Inner healing based on love and forgiveness, often mentioned by Jesus, is a powerful principle and powerful in action, capable of changing lives.
+Contrarily, Cain has no interest in this pathway of transformation.

 Without uniting teaching and pathway with practice, the enlightenment of the Way remains intellectual (legalistic) and hollow.

 Throughout his ministry, Jesus spoke to Jews who had not the spirit awakened within.
-Jesus first tells them that the kingdom of God is within, God abides with the person always and is everpresent.
+Jesus first tells them that the kingdom of God is within; God abides with the person always and is everpresent.
 Second, Jesus then provides the teaching that must accompany the understanding of God within, which emphasizes love and communion.
 Third, he speaks copiously about how to walk on such a pathway.
 For example, he speaks about love first, but if a judgment is required, render such a judgment with some measure of compassion (Jn.
 8.10-12).
 This unified pathway is illustrated throughout the Jesus ministry.

 Jesus’ teachings will become the final interpretation of the Law and the speakings of the Prophets, which the Essene believed was the Messiah’s primary task.
 The Belief-Faith teaching will initiate the pathway; Love-Forgiveness becomes a cornerstone, for it touches all other attributes; with continuing development and study, Knowledge-Wisdom will be the final assumption.
 Deeper knowledge and the practice of love and forgiveness will become the key elements (Mt.
-7.1-8), not the law.
+7.1-8), not the law or personal law.
 This pathway was known to the Essene, particularly Nazarene Essenes, and is mentioned in the Dead Sea Scrolls as the Way.

 I hope you have enjoyed this article.
 Feel free to leave comments.
 Other related articles are Early History of the Way, Cain & Abel, which continues this series, and God in the Tent.